slavetdigital/slavet-claude-frontend/README.md

  - **Claude ecosystem compatible**: Marketplace + plugin manifest align with Claude Code plugin requirements.
  - **No hallucinations policy**: Evidence-based answers only; abstain when data is insufficient.
  - **Multi-stack coverage**: Works with HTML/CSS, Tailwind CSS, WordPress/PHP, JS frameworks, React, Next.js, Astro, and more.
+ - **Sub-agents support**: Designed to orchestrate sub-agents per Claude Code guidance for scoped tasks.
+ - **Interop with Slavet plugins**: Detects and cooperates with other Slavet plugins/agents when present.
+ - **Autonomous background audits**: Can run low-cost, non-blocking checks and notify you periodically.

 ## Install and use